RussCoder/djvujs/README.md

 ## About / О проекте

 **DjVu.js** is a program library for working with `.djvu` online.
-It's written in JavaScript and can be run in the web browsers without any connection with the server.
+It's written in JavaScript and can be run in a web browser without any connection with a server.
 DjVu.js can be used for splitting (and concatenation) of `.djvu` files, rendering pages of a `.djvu` document, converting (and compressing) images into `.djvu` documents and for analyzing of metadata of `.djvu` documents.

-**DjVu.js Viewer** is an app which uses DjVu.js in order to render DjVu documents.
+**DjVu.js Viewer** is an app which uses DjVu.js to render DjVu documents.
 The app may be easily included into any html page.
 You can look at it and try it out on the official website (the link is below).

 **DjVu.js Viewer browser extension**.
-By and large it's a copy of the viewer, but also it allows opening links to `.djvu` files right in the browser without explicit downloading of a file.
+By and large, it's a copy of the viewer, but also it allows opening links to `.djvu` files right in the browser without downloading them explicitly.
 The links to the extension are below.

 <hr>